GlowingHorse/Class-Discriminative-Vis/README.md

 2. Run "GroupClassDiscVis.py" and the results of the 1st 3rd experiments in the paper could be generated.

 3. With the attribution computing method, you can test other layers, classes, and images.
+The grouping methods could be changed with the clustering methods provided by the library ["sklearn"](https://scikit-learn.org/stable/modules/clustering.html).
+We also provide a simple class in the file ./utils/utils.py, it should be easy to extended for trying other grouping features methods.

 4. Some description for code in main dir.
    * *data* is for placing testing images, for GoogleNet, input size is 224.
 The two matlab files are used for mosaic figures in the paper.